emab/brain-backup/content/garden/Azure Key Vault JavaScript.md

 I've used Azure Key Vault before on a C# project and it worked really well, as it used your Microsoft account to check your permissions in the Azure AD and could automatically inject env variables into your code when running it.

-Luckily there are some Azure provided libraries to handle this in JavaScript, and below is the file I used to grab and set some environment variables when running Cyoress.
+Luckily there are some Azure provided libraries to handle this in JavaScript, and below is the file I used to grab and set some environment variables when running Cypress.

 ```ts
 import { SecretClient } from "@azure/keyvault-secrets";